 The best way to load data into LOFT is through

-utility.
+the pg2disk utility.
 It uses psql to connect to a

 Postgres, Greenplum or Deepgreen database, and download the data